fijal/quill/README.md

 ### Bindings

-Imports and globals are impemented as bindings.
+Imports and globals are implemented as bindings.
 A binding is a completely transparent "proxy" that gives access to the underlying value.
 A binding can be of one of the following types: